-Disability rates based on experience; see table of sample rates.
-All incidences are assume d to be duty-related.
-Allowance for combined Liabilities for former members are increased by 33.0% for vested members and service annuity 2.0% for no n-vested members to account for the effect of some participants having eligibility for a Combined Service Annuity.
+Disability Age-related rates based on experience; see table of sample rates.
+All incidences Allowance for combined service annuity are assumed to be duty-related.
+Liabilities for former members are increased by 33.0% for vested member 2.0% for non-vested members to account for the effect of some participation. having eligibility for a Combined Service Annuity.
 Administrative expenses Prior year administrative expenses expressed as a percentage of prior year projected payroll.
 Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
-Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
-Commencement of deferred Members receiving deferred annuities (including current terminated deferred benefits members) are assumed to begin receiving benefits at age 55.
-Percentage married e and 70% of female active members are assumed to be married. r er derreage married Actual marital status is used for members in payment status.
+Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the Commence and and a deferment value of the benefit.
+Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 55.
+Percentage married 85% of male and 70% of female active members are assumed to be married. r creentage married Actual marital status is used for members in payment status.
 Age of spouse Males are assumed to be two years older than females.
-For members in rige of spouse payment status, actual spouse date of birth is used, if provided.
-Eligible children Retiring members are assumed to have no dependent children. · Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 7.5% elect 25% Joint & Survivor option wates.
-15.0% elect 50% Joint & Survivor option 12.5% elect 75% Joint & Survivor option 55.0% elect 100% Joint & Survivor option Females: 15.0% elect 25% Joint & Survivor option remaies.
-30.0% elect 50% Joint & Survivor option 5.0% elect 75% Joint & Survivor option 20.0% elect 100% Joint & Survivor option 20.070 Clear 10070 30 mt & 341 VIVO1 0 ption Remaining married members and unmarried members are assumed to elect the Straight Life option.
+For members in 00 0.
+010 0.00 payment status, actual spouse date of birth is used, if provided.
+Eligible children Retiring members are assumed to have no dependent children.
+Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 7.5% elect 25% Joint & Survivor option 15.0% elect 50% Joint & Survivor option 12.5% elect 75% Joint & Survivor option 55.0% elect 100% Joint & Survivor option Females: 15.0% elect 25% Joint & Survivor option 30.0% elect 50% Joint & Survivor option 5.0% elect 75% Joint & Survivor option 20.0% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
 Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity.
 Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service on the date the decrement is assumed to occur.
-Decrement operation Withdrawa decrements do not operate during retirement eligibility. s are assumed to occur mid-fiscal year.
-Service credit accruals It is assumed that members accrue one year of service credit per year. a distributed addition of the year of service of care per year.
+Decrement operation Withdrawal decrements do not operate during retirement eligibility.
+Decrements are assumed to occur mid-fiscal year.
+Service credit accruals It is assumed that members accrue one year of service credit per year.
+Benefit service Exact fractional service is used to determine the amount of benefit payable.